Why we decided to make the switch to a modified ketogenic diet, and why you should start to think about what you’re putting into your body each day.

 First, I’ll go back about 8 months or so.
 Kellen had started hearing more about paleo nutrition and purchased the book The Paleo Solution, by Robb Wolf.
 Paleo nutrition is basically eating like our hunter/gatherer ancestors did: meat, veggies, fruit and fat.
 This was our first introduction to a way of eating that could drastically change some of the inflammation and digestion issues Kellen was experiencing.

 Our bodies don’t have the ability to break down the gluten protein (mainly lectins), so as they travel through our digestive system, they remain intact.
 Large, intact protein molecules can be easily mistaken by the body as foreign invaders like bacteria and viruses.
 As a result of this, our immune systems try to attack these foreign invaders. (source) Our body is basically attacking itself.
 This is not a good thing in case you were wondering.
 (This is a simplistic description.
-It’s a lot more involved than this but I hope this gets the gist across.)
+It’s a lot more involved than this but I hope you get the gist.)

 Basically it all boils down to inflammation.
 The more we researched, the more foods we found to cause inflammation in the body.